How to customize MASV Portal integrations

 • Subdirectory: Deliver the files to a custom path by adding a subdirectory for the integration.
 Type the path you want or route files dynamically based on custom metadata that has been entered by the sender.

-• Filters: Choose which files in the package will be delivered to the integration based on file type or file name criteria.
+• [Beta] Filters: Choose which files in the package will be delivered to the integration based on file type or file name criteria.

 • Mimir metadata: If delivering files to Mimir, add your Mimir metadata form name to match the custom metadata you collect in MASV.
 This ensures the metadata is passed to Mimir.